 NAME sudoers - default sudo security policy plugin DESCRIPTION The sudoers policy plugin determines a user's sudo privileges.
 It is the default sudo policy plugin.
-The policy is driven by the /etc/sudoers file or, optionally in LDAP.
+The policy is driven by the /etc/sudoers file or, optionally, in LDAP.
 The policy format is described in detail in the SUDOERS FILE FORMAT section.
-For information on storing sudoers policy information in LDAP, please see sudoers.ldap(5).
-Configuring sudo.conf for sudoers sudo consults the sudo.conf(5) file to determine which policy and I/O logging plugins to load.
-If no sudo.conf(5) file is present, or if it contains no Plugin lines, sudoers will be used for policy decisions and I/O logging.
+For information on storing sudoers policy information in LDAP, see sudoers.ldap(5).
+Configuring sudo.conf for sudoers sudo consults the sudo.conf(5) file to determine which plugins to load.
+If no sudo.conf(5) file is present, or if it contains no Plugin lines, sudoers will be used for auditing, policy decisions and I/O logging.
 To explicitly configure sudo.conf(5) to use the sudoers plugin, the following configuration can be used.
-Plugin sudoers\policy sudoers.so Plugin sudoers\io sudoers.so Starting with sudo 1.8.5, it is possible to specify optional arguments to the sudoers plugin in the sudo.conf(5) file.
-These arguments, if present, should be listed after the path to the plugin (i.e., after sudoers.so).
+Plugin sudoers\audit sudoers.so Plugin sudoers\policy sudoers.so Plugin sudoers\io sudoers.so Starting with sudo 1.8.5, it is possible to specify optional arguments to the sudoers plugin in the sudo.conf(5) file.
+Plugin arguments, if any, should be listed after the path to the plugin (i.e., after sudoers.so).
+The arguments are only effective for the plugin that opens (and parses) the sudoers file.
+For sudo version 1.9.1 and higher, this is the sudoers\audit plugin.
+For older versions, it is the sudoers\policy plugin.
 Multiple arguments may be specified, separated by white space.
-For example: Plugin sudoers\policy sudoers.so sudoers\mode=0400 The following plugin arguments are supported:
+For example: Plugin sudoers\audit sudoers.so sudoers\mode=0400 error\recovery=false The following plugin arguments are supported: